 The Lexus NX is a good leftfield SUV but you owe it to yourself to at least test drive the alternatives

 Now that you’ve read about the good stuff, it’s time for the not so good – the engines and the way it drives.
-Well, it’s only not so good when you drive it back to back with alternatives such as the GLC, Q5 and F-Pace – in isolation, the NX has low running costs thanks to clean and efficient engines while motorway cruising is as relaxed as you expect a Lexus to be.
+Well, it’s only not so good when you drive it back to back with alternatives such as the GLC, Q5 and F-Pace – in isolation, the Lexus NX has low running costs thanks to it’s hybrid-only option, while motorway cruising is as relaxed as you expect a Lexus to be.

-However, next to alternative models, the NX feels too firm on potholed roads to be comfortable, too soft on twisty tarmac to be enjoyable and every time you want to accelerate on the motorway, in the more-popular Hybrid model, the otherwise quiet cabin is filled with the sort of noise that sounds like a dying cow’s last moo.
+However, next to alternative models, the Lexus NX feels too firm on potholed roads to be comfortable, too soft on twisty tarmac to be enjoyable and every time you want to accelerate on the motorway, in the otherwise quiet cabin is filled with the sort of noise that sounds like a dying cow’s last moo.

-Another area that sets the NX behind the competition is the limited engine range – there are just two petrols to choose from with one of them being a hybrid.
+Another area that sets the Lexus NX behind the competition is the limited engine range – there’s just one, a hybrid.
 There are no beefy diesel engines so heavy towing is off the table.
-The actual engines are far from bad – both are more than powerful enough and have some impressive on-paper fuel economy figures.
-The problem comes when you ask them to move this spacious SUV along with its substantial amount of standard equipment resulting in real-world fuel economy values that are far from those advertised but still pretty impressive for the size of the car.
+The actual engine are far from bad – it is powerful enough and have some impressive on-paper fuel economy figures.
+The problem comes when you ask it to move this spacious SUV along with its substantial amount of standard equipment resulting in real-world fuel economy values that are far from those advertised but still pretty impressive for the size of the car.

 For more detailed and in-depth analysis of the Lexus NX read the interior, practicality, driving and specifications sections of our review over the following pages.
-Or, if you want to see what sort of offers are available on the Lexus NX, click through to the deals page.
+Or, if you want to see what sort of offers are available, click through to the Lexus NX deals page.